mkexc/ezshop/Deliverables/UnitTestReport.md

 - [White Box Unit Tests](#white-box-unit-tests)

-# Black Box Unit Tests
+# Black Box Unit Tests - EZShop

     <Define here criteria, predicates and the combination of predicates for each function of each class.
     Define test cases to cover all equivalence classes and boundary conditions.